ro-sanda/Z--explorer-2.0/README.md

 where M is the Z' mass (in TeV), gfL/R is the Z' coupling to the corresponding Left/Right visible fermion, and Γνν, Γww, ΓZh are the partial widths to neutrinos, WW and Zh, and mχ is the fermionic DM mass (and gχL/R its Left/Right coupling to Z').
 The total width to other non-SM particles can be added as Γxx.
 If not, leave Γxx as 0.

-Every reference point in parameter space should be set in a different row.
-There is no limit in the number of reference points (i.e. rows) that can be explored.
+Every benchmark point in parameter space should be set in a different row.
+There is no limit in the number of signal points (i.e. rows) that can be explored.

-In */incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1* can be found an incard example for the Vector Mediator case used in ATLAS results in (Phys.Rev.D 103 (2021) 11, 112006) to perform a test run and check the output card which will be placed at */output/1.dat* .
+In */incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1* can be found an incard example for the Vector Mediator case presented in ATLAS results in (Phys.Rev.D 103 (2021) 11, 112006) to perform a test run and check the output card which will be placed at */output/1.dat* .